TheRoddyWMS/Roddy/CHANGELIST.md

   - Bugfixes

-  - Start-up script reads `INCREASE_BUILD_NUMBER` (true, false) variable defaulting to true, to allow turning off automatic build-number increase.
+  - Start-up script reads `INCREASE_BUILD_VERSION` (true, false) variable defaulting to true, to allow turning off automatic build-number increase.

   - Basic implementation of a new Brawl DSL based on Groovy.